micahscopes/Are-We-DAW-Yet/DesignDoc.md

 We will store this functionality in the [`rusty-daw-io`] repo.

-We will use [`cpal`] (or at least our fork of it) as a core component in connecting to hardware.
-However, there is still a few things that need to be done:
+We will likely use [`cpal`] for mvp.
+However, it should be noted that we may not use it forever.
+There are two huge issues we take with [`cpal`]:
+* It returns a list of available devices as an array of all possible configurations of devices, instead of just listing the supported options per-device.
+* Its architecture does not support duplex audio well.
+As such, mvp will only support audio output with no input.

+After mvp, we will look into either improving our own fork of cpal, or start our own cpal-like crate.

-- Create an easy-to-use interface that any GUI system can use to present available devices to the user, and then select and apply those settings.
+* Create an easy-to-use interface that any GUI system can use to present available devices to the user, and then select and apply those settings.
 Whenever "apply" is selected, we will take the easy route and restart the whole audio engine (as opposed to trying to seamlessly update the existing one).
-- Spawn a realtime callback closure with all input/output buffers neatly packaged in the arguments.
-Cpal already has done most of the work for us here, but we need to solve syncing multiple non-duplex buffers together onto the same callback thread.
+* Spawn a realtime callback closure with all input/output buffers neatly packaged in the arguments.
+Cpal already has done most of the work for us here, but there are known issues with syncing input and output buffers together.
+As such, mvp will only support audio output, not input.
-- Add detection and connecting to MIDI devices.
+* Add detection and connecting to MIDI devices.
 This will be the most difficult part, as `cpal` does not handle this.
 For mvp, we only need to focus on simple MIDI messages like note on/off velocity, and CC controls.

 ## Audio Graph

-*TODO:  Someone who knows more about this explain what needs to be done here and how it will be done.*
+An audio graph is an algorithm that takes individual "nodes" of audio/control processors and arranges them in the order they should be processed.
+The audio graph may also provide information on how to best utilize multi-threading on the CPU (although multithreading is not mvp).

+For mvp, there will be these types of nodes in the graph:
+* `TimelineTrack` - A single track in the timeline that outputs audio and control buffers (before any effects except for internal audio-clip effects).
+See the "Timeline Engine" section below for more details.
+* `InternalPlugin` - A single internal effect or synth plugin
+* `VST2Plugin` - A single VST2 plugin
+* `GainNode` - A node that applies gain onto a signal.
+This will use de-clicking strategies.
+* `PanNode` - A node that applies panning onto a signal.
+This will use de-clicking strategies.
+* `DelayNode` - A node that applies delay compensation onto a signal
+* `SumNode` - A node that sums signals together.
+This will use de-clicking strategies.

 ## Sampler Engine